-In general, our model has an auto-encoder-based structure: an encoder that infers the interaction graph given multiple PMU data streams, and a decoder that automatically extracts data features and performs graphical event classification by combining the features and the constructed graph.
+In this work, spatial-based GNNs are combined with autoencoder to perform interaction learning and event classification jointly in an unsupervised way.
+Specifically, the encoder adopts spatial-based GNNs that act on the fully connected graph with multiple rounds of message passing and infer the potential interaction distribution based on all PMU measurements.
+The decoder uses another spatial-based GNN to identify event types based on PMU features and constructed graphs.
 The overall model is schematically described in Fig. \ref{fig:main}.
 Our work follows the line of research that learns to infer relational graphs while learning the dynamics from observational data \cite{kipf}\cite{LDS2019}.
-Unlike previous methods that have focused on data prediction, the proposed method is capable of extracting the multi-scale event features and perform accurate event identification.
-Moreover, since interactions among different PMUs are impacted by the event location, our approach produces one graph structure for each event rather than one single statistics-based graph.
-Compared with the existing bilevel optimization-based graph learning approach \cite{LDS2019}, the graph structure in our model is parameterized by neural networks rather than being treated as a parameter, thus significantly reducing the computation burden during the training process.
-In addition, the online computation cost of the proposed learning-based method is much lower than the optimization-based method, thanks to the neural network implementation.
+Unlike previous methods that focus on data prediction, the proposed method is capable of extracting multi-scale event features and performing accurate power system event classification.
+Moreover, since the interactions among different PMUs are impacted by the event location, our approach produces one graph structure for each event rather than a single statistics-based graph.
+Compared with existing bilevel optimization-based graph learning approach \cite{LDS2019}, the graph structure in our model is parameterized by neural networks rather than being treated as a parameter, thus significantly reducing the computational burden of data-driven interaction graph inference.
+In addition, the online computational cost of the proposed learning-based method is much lower than the optimization-based method, thanks to the neural network implementation.
 In the following, we describe the proposed model in detail.